sunomura/commercialization-public/customize/mobile/mcsf/phone-metadata-in-devicetargetinginfo.md

 Partners are required to set the following information:

--   OEM and mobile operator information, used for display strings in the UI, device update, and connecting to the Windows Store.
+-   OEM and mobile operator information, used for display strings in the UI, device update, and connecting to the Microsoft Store.

 -   Hardware component versions and software versions, used for targeting updates to devices and for user support.